maxdesalle/website/content/posts/understanding-many-worlds.md

 You can think of it as 3D space, but instead of three coordinates like
 \((x,y,z)\), states in Hilbert space can have infinitely many dimensions.

+{{< info >}}
-> If this sounds abstract, that's because it is.
+If this sounds abstract, that's because it is.
 Here is a simple
-> analogy: Imagine a piano keyboard that extends forever in both
-> directions, left and right, with an infinite number of keys, each with
-> a unique tune.
-A Hilbert space is like the entire infinite keyboard
+analogy: Imagine a piano keyboard that extends forever in both directions, left and right, with an infinite number of keys, each with a unique tune.
+A Hilbert space is like the entire infinite keyboard itself.

-> itself.
->
-> Any sound you play (a chord, a song, noise) is a combination of those
-> infinite unique tones—this is like a vector in Hilbert space.
-Just
-> as any sound can be broken down into individual notes, any quantum
-> state can be decomposed into simpler building blocks, called _basis
-> states_, in Hilbert space.
+Any sound you play (a chord, a song, noise) is a combination of those infinite unique tones—this is like a vector in Hilbert space.
+Just as any sound can be broken down into individual notes, any quantum state can be decomposed into simpler building blocks, called _basis states_, in Hilbert space.
+{{< /info >}}

 ### **3.3 The Schrödinger Equation**